abbyhubgit/Volcanoes-Map/README.md

+# volcanoes_map
-# This python app generates a map that shows all the volcanoes in the U.S.
+This python app generates a map that shows all the volcanoes in the U.S.